tomterl/metalsmith-convert/README.md

 - `src` is a globbing pattern that specifies which files to convert
 - `target` is an extension (starting with `.`) that determins the image format all files matching `src` are converted to
+- `remove` if set to `true`, don't include the source-file in the build directory.'